 - Go by Example for example code how to use different features

-- Golang weekly to keep updates of the Go community by email
+- Golang weekly to keep updates on the Go community by email

-And now: Have fun during learn a new programing language!
+And now: Have fun to learn a new programing language!